 She could not leave them behind.
 They would have to come too.
 This time they would not refuse to listen to her.
 But she said nothing for the moment.
 It would be better to talk to them without the children present.
 She must tell her mother, brother and his wife all about her plans and enlist their help.

 Would they agree to go with her and Mark?
-Could they possibly, unthinkable surely, but what if they refused?
+Could they possibly…?
+It was unthinkable surely but… What if they refused?
 Was it possible that they would prefer to stay in familiar yet dangerous surroundings rather than take the chance of going somewhere unknown, where the risks could not be balanced or quantified because they were a total mystery?

-And what would Mark say?
-He was a good man, she found it impossible to believe that he would raise any objections.
+What would Mark say?
+He was a good man.
+She found it impossible to believe that he would raise any objections.
 If there was one thing they would have at the refuge it was plenty of room, but food, water, those were quite another matter.
 And would Sophie, at seven months’ pregnant, be able to get through the tunnel?

 The crazy thought popped into her head that her sister-in-law could live in the cavern with Anna’s mother until after the new baby—another mouth to feed—was born.

-She dismissed the notion as insane, but at the same time, the situation seemed a hopeless one, complicated, fraught with difficulties and drawbacks that threatened to outnumber the advantages.
+She dismissed the notion as insane; she was just panicking.
+But at the same time, the situation seemed hopeless, complicated, fraught with difficulties and drawbacks that threatened to outnumber the advantages.
 But what were the alternatives?
 How could they choose?
 It seemed they were out of choices.
-There was one thing, one overriding truth Anna knew: she would not abandon her family.
+There was one thing, one overriding truth Anna knew: she could not, would not abandon her family.

 So there would be seven of them going to the refuge.
 Eight if you included the unborn baby.

 At least Dan and Sophie had valuable medical skills.
-Anna could imagine how her brother had waded into the smoking debris of ruined buildings in his street last night, desperate to help, desperate to find the survivors and patch them up, sending them on their way whole of body if not of spirit.
+Anna could picture her brother wading into the smoking debris of ruined buildings in his street last night, desperate to help, desperate to find the survivors and patch them up, sending them on their way whole of body if not of spirit.
 His torn and filthy clothes bore witness to the fact that he must have tried to do exactly that.
-He was a good man.
+Another good man.

 Anna’s mother made them all tea and toast, and the ordinariness of it was comforting.
 The children were washed, dried, warmed with hugs, though no one knew what to tell them.
-Finally, exhausted, her sister-in-law and the nephew and niece fell asleep on the settee, and blankets were draped over them.
+Finally, exhausted, her sister-in-law and the two children fell asleep on the sofa, and Anna’s mother draped blankets over them.

 Anna took her mother and brother into the dining area at the other end of the long room and motioned for them to sit at the table.

-‘I need to talk to you both,’ she said, and felt a pang of anxiety.
+‘I need to talk to you both,’ she said.
 This was the make or break moment.
 They were curious but took their seats and waited for her to begin.
 Their curiosity turned to astonishment as she told them about the plan she and Mark had formed.

 An hour later it was fully daylight and they were still talking.
 Their reactions had been predictably mixed.
 At first they had been disbelieving, then her mother had started to say they should leave her behind, that she couldn’t leave her home, that she would only hold them back, she was too old, it would be too difficult.
 Anna’s brother had dealt with that by the simple expedient of saying, rather angrily,